-When travelling at high speeds, the boat’s hull pushes the water downwards and as we know, since there is a push of the water downwards, the water then pushes the boat in the opposite direction resulting in a lift of the majority of the hull, essentially lifting the boat out of the water.
+When travelling at high speeds, the boat’s hull pushes the water downwards.
+Since there is a push of the water downwards, the water then pushes the boat in the opposite direction resulting in a lifting up of the majority of the hull, essentially lifting the speed boat out of the water.

 If you are planning to pursue a career in hydroplane drag boat racing, here’s a breakdown of prices for you.

-A factory-bought hydroplane is about $200,000 but it is unlikely to win any races without modifications being made.
+A factory-bought hydroplane price is around $200,000 but it is unlikely to win any races without modifications being made.

 Though costs for custom boats can ride as high as 1 million dollars.

 However, if you are just opting to start out slow and work your way up then you can look for a used hydroplane drag boat.
 The the hydroplane cost of a used boat is considerably less than a new one.